dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-scep.md

 From the perimeter network to trusted network, allow all ports and protocols needed for domain access on the domain-joined NDES server.
 The NDES server needs access to the certificate servers, DNS servers, Configuration Manager servers and domain controllers.

-We recommend publishing the NDES server through a proxy, such as the [Azure AD application proxy](https://azure.microsoft.com/en-us/documentation/articles/active-directory-application-proxy-publish/), [Web Access Proxy](https://technet.microsoft.com/en-us/library/dn584107.aspx), or a third-party proxy.
+We recommend publishing the NDES server through a proxy, such as the [Azure AD application proxy](https://azure.microsoft.com/documentation/articles/active-directory-application-proxy-publish/), [Web Access Proxy](https://technet.microsoft.com/library/dn584107.aspx), or a third-party proxy.

-### Certificates and Templates
+### Certificates and templates

 |Object|Details|
 |----------|-----------|